ostracod/ostracod-multiplayer/README.md

 * `dbUtils.performTransaction(operation, done)`: Performs the operation with a lock on the database.
 * `dbUtils.performQuery(query, parameterList, done)`: Performs a single query on the database.
 Will not work outside of `performTransaction`.

+`accountUtils` contains the following members:

+* `accountUtils.getAccountByUsername(username, done)`: Retrieves a user by username.
+Must be performed in a DB transaction.
+* `accountUtils.updateAccount(uid, valueSet, done)`: Modifies fields in a user account.
+Must be performed in a DB transaction.